top of page

 Finnish Centre of Excellence for Sustainable Space (FORESAIL)

 While working at Aalto, I was a FORESAIL team member.
 Two major areas of the project are space debris and radiation effects on satellites.
-FORESAIL-1 mission will demonstrate the plasma brake for deorbiting and measure radiation belt losses with PArticle TElescope (PATE).
-FORESAIL-2 will characterize ultra low frequency waves, Coulomb drag and radiation effects in various environments of altitudes ranging from low Earth orbit to several Earth radii.
-FORESAIL-3 aims to test the electric sail where it belongs — in the solar wind — which would require launching the satellite in lunar or other orbit that intersects with the solar wind.
+Foresail-1 mission will demonstrate the plasma brake for deorbiting and measure radiation belt losses with PArticle TElescope (PATE).
+Foresail-2 will characterize ultra low frequency waves, Coulomb drag and radiation effects in various environments of altitudes ranging from low Earth orbit to several Earth radii.

 Tradespace Analysis Tool for Constellations